ryancbutler/Chocolatey-Packages/fslogix-agent/ReadMe.md

-﻿# FSLogix
+﻿# FSLogix-Agent
 ## Description
-FSLogix is a set of solutions that enhance, enable, and simplify non-persistent Windows computing environments.
-FSLogix solutions are appropriate for Virtual environments in both public and private clouds.
-FSLogix solutions may also be used to create more portable computing sessions when using physical devices.
+FSLogix Profiles puts a user’s entire profile into a VHD or VHDX container.
+This container is typically stored on a file server and attached dynamically as the user logs on.
+The Windows Search database can also be roamed in the Profile Container.
+Also, note that roaming the Search Database in a Multi-user environment has specific Windows OS version requirements.
+Date / Time stamps are not necessarily updated when VHD writes are complete.